linode/docs/docs/platform/longview/longview.md

     Multiple clients appear to be posting data with this API key.
 Please check your clients' configuration.

 This is caused by both Linodes posting data using the same Longview key.
-To resolve it, reinstall Longview on the cloned system using the instructions [further above](/docs/platform/longview/longview/#install-the-longview-client).
+To resolve it, reinstall Longview on the cloned system using the instructions [above](/docs/platform/longview/longview/#install-the-longview-client).
 This will give the new Linode's system a Longview API key independent from the system which it was cloned from.

 ### Contact Support

 If you still need assistance after performing these checks, please open a [support ticket](/docs/platform/support/#contacting-linode-support).

 ## Uninstall the Longview Client